At the stellar noise frontier: A transit survey of 121 TESS M3--M6 dwarfs: Methodology

-\subsection{Candidate Validation}
+\subsection{Candidate validation}

-Candidates passing the signal validation cascade are assessed along two complementary axes: \emph{astrophysical validation} (this section) determines whether the signal is consistent with a planetary transit rather than a false positive; \emph{signal reliability} (Sect.~\ref{sec:tier}) quantifies whether the detection is statistically distinguishable from the host star's noise floor.
+Candidates passing the signal validation cascade were assessed along two complementary axes: astrophysical validation (described in this section) to determine whether the signal is consistent with a planetary transit, rather than a false positive; whereas the signal reliability (Sect.~\ref{sec:tier}) quantifies whether the detection is statistically distinguishable from the host star's noise floor.
 At the noise frontier, signal reliability is the primary classification driver.

-\subsubsection{Statistical Vetting and Parameter Fitting}
+\subsubsection{Statistical vetting and parameter fitting}